An emotional support pet can be any type of animal. However, dogs are typically the most common and fairly popular.

 They love playtime and snuggles, though they don’t require too much exercise.

-4. Cocker Spaniel
+4. English Cocker Spaniel

-Cocker Spaniels are all-around sweet, obedient, and happy.
+English Cocker Spaniels are all-around sweet, obedient, and happy.
 They have soft, silky fur that you can bury your nose into for cuddle time.
 This pup is easy to train, and they are great with children.

 Of course, you’ll need to brush their fur regularly, but that in itself can be a therapeutic time.